Grilled Chicken TostadasJump to Recipe

 They will need a few minutes to finish on the grill the second time.
 You want the cheese melted and the tostada pretty crispy.
 Indirect is important so they don’t get too hot too fast!

-When they come off the grill, pile them high and any and all toppings you like.
+When the chicken tostadas come off the grill, pile them high and any and all toppings you like.

 These grilled chicken tostadas are fresh and flavorful.
 Bust out the grill and make them happen!